pjbriggs/galaxy-admin-utils/README.markdown

    _Running_ (server is alive but not yet serving content), _Active_ (server is available to serve content), or _Not running_ (server is no longer alive).

+*  _run-server.sh_: interact with a single Galaxy server process

+   Usage: `run-server.sh SERVER args...`

+  Must be executed from the directory where the `run.sh` and `universe_wsgi.ini` files are located

+  Can be used to interact with a single Galaxy server process in a load-balanced set-up where there are multiple co-operating servers e.g. `web0`, `web1`, `manager`, `handler0` etc

+  For example to stop `handler1` do

+      $ sh run-server.sh web0 --stop-daemon